intuitivecomputing/PbD-With-Support/README.md

 Then, recompile your catkin workspace.

+### Modifying the Support Content
+To populate the support content available on the help menu and chat assistant, you can create JSON files specifying the content you would like to display.
+A tutorial on how to create the JSON files is availabile [here](https://docs.google.com/document/d/12tyInR8hcHN3QSnFdj-3iuF3VUZldVw9KjV0NjFBORo/edit?usp=sharing).
+After creating the files, you may upload them

 To run the system, open a terminal on Ubuntu and run the following scripts:
 - Run the driver for your robot.